BongoInternational/bongo_net_library/README.md

 ## Instructions
 Example of use in C#:

-1. We import the library to the project on "Reference".
+1. Import the library to the project on "Reference".
 2. Add  using "Vendor" (declare the reference in the classes).
 3. Order Declaring variable in the same way.